sraaphorst/spelunker/README.md

 5. Write a Qt UI (as a binary independent of the library) to display all these features (maze step-by-step generation, maze step-by-step solving, etc) in a visually pleasant way.

-6. Be able to somehow serialize mazes, preferably in JSON?
+6. Be able to somehow serialize mazes, possibly in JSON using https://github.com/nlohmann/json.

 # Example